The Best Questions You Should Actually Ask Locals

 Do you know any local artists or jewelers I should check out?

 Forget the fridge magnets and t-shirts, find out if there is an up-and-coming painter you can help support or someone who beads necklaces by hand.
-These gifts will give your friends (or yourself, no judgement) a real piece of the culture to have back home!
-A handcrafted bowl that will, not only look great holding your fruits, but also serve as unique reminder of the unique memories you made is invaluable.
+These gifts will give your friends (or yourself, no judgment) a real piece of the culture to have back home!
+A handcrafted bowl that will, not only look great holding your fruit, but also serve as unique reminder of the a unique memories you made is invaluable.

 Welcome to The Discoverer!